cbatchx/cbatch/README.md

-Docquer
+Docquer - Homogeneous Torque
 ================
 A simple torque cluster running the work inside a docker container.
-All inside vagrant VMs
+Comes with a Vagrant cluster if you want to test it.

 It uses a simple torque wrapper script in qsubfilters/docker_pbs_wrapper.sh.
 It just copies the script sent in by qsub and executes in an ubuntu:14.04 container.